 On one side of Golden Lane is Daliborka Tower, which contains a medieval weapons collection.
 Some are items you’d typicall expect, like this shield with coat-of-arms and chain mail.

 Other items are, shall we say, rather interesting, like this medieval version of “the chair”.
 Except instead of an electric chair, I’d venture to say this version was far more terrifying for the condemned.

 On the other side of Golden Lane are restored houses.
-Amazingly, people lived in these houses until after World War II, when the final residents vacated and Golden Lane was turned into a historical exhibit.
+Amazingly, people lived in these houses until after World War II.
+At that time, the final residents vacated, and Golden Lane became a historical exhibit.
 One of the lane’s most famous residents was writer Franz Kafka, who lived here for a time during World War I. The houses have been restored in period furnishings, ranging from the 16th century through the early 20th century.

 At the end of Golden Lane is yet another castle gate, this one also guarded by palace guards.
 I didn’t try to stick the UPGRD hat on one of them, though.

-Our last bit of time at Prague Castle was spent walking down the sprawling Southern Gardens.
+We spent our last bit of time at Prague Castle walking down the sprawling Southern Gardens.
 Though not as well known as the much larger Royal Garden on the north side of the castle, the Southern Gardens provide some of the best views of Prague you’ll find anywhere, especially of Lesser Town and Old Town.
 The quaint red roofs of Lesser Town are especially noticeable from up here, and if the weather is clear as it was on this afternoon, you can enjoy a clear view of Old Town Square.